webgptorg/promptbook/README.md

 By default, it is `Prompt template`

 -   _(default)_ `Prompt template` The block is a prompt template and is executed by LLM (OpenAI, Azure,...)
--   `Simple template` The block is a simple text template which is just filled with parameters
+-   `SIMPLE TEMPLATE` The block is a simple text template which is just filled with parameters
 -   `Script` The block is a script that is executed by some script runtime, the runtime is determined by block type, currently only `javascript` is supported but we plan to add `python` and `typescript` in the future.
--   `Prompt dialog` Ask user for input
+-   `PROMPT DIALOG` Ask user for input

 ### Parameters